pfriedland/distributed-der/DESIGN_HIGHLEVEL.md

 ### CIP-005: Electronic Security Perimeters (ESP)

-- ESPs are defined around legacy SCADA and ICCP endpoints
+- ESPs are defined around legacy SCADA, RTU Front-Ends, and ICCP endpoints
 - No inbound connectivity to DER sites
 - No direct network paths from cloud services into ESPs